Termin

 A .termin file describes content, roles, scopes, state machines, and operations.
 The compiler produces a .termin.pkg archive (a package containing the compiled specification).
 A conforming runtime serves it over HTTP.
 SQL injection, command injection, and broken access control are not achievable through Termin application code, because the language provides no construct for expressing them.

 Every structural claim is backed by a test in the conformance suite.
+The structural claims themselves are backed by five independently verifiable layers of defense-in-depth — see how to verify.

 What a .termin file looks like